You’ve Found a Brand Influencer, Now What? 3-Steps to an Influential Influencer Strategy.

 But once you’ve secured your influencer relationship, it’s critical to not move forward until you’ve outlined a strong strategy to ensure results and a positive ROI – for both parties!
-A truely savvy stratgey should include success driving criteria that guides your campaign objectives, specifc to the involvement of the influencer.
+A truly savvy strategy should include success driving criteria that guides your campaign objectives, specific to the involvement of the influencer.

 Step 1: Set a Plan